How Much Does Car Welding Cost in the UK? (2026 Guide)

 Mobile welding offers convenience but often costs more than garage work.

-As of 19 November 2025, mobile services often come with a minimum call-out charge of £200 (usually covering 2–3 hours).
-For urgent requests during evenings or weekends, charges can rise to approximately £300.
+As of February 2026, mobile services typically have a minimum call-out charge of £200 (covering 2–3 hours).
+Urgent jobs on evenings or weekends can cost around £300.
 Source: UK consumer price guide.

 How Much Does Metal Welding Cost?